Getting to Queen Elizabeth National Park During Uganda Safaris

 Bus (21 seaters & above) for hire in Uganda Kampala; Looking for buses for rent in Uganda?
 OR cars that support large group travel.
 We have 4×4 buses for hire in Uganda and East Africa that meet your tastes and budget.
 In this category, We have 56-65 seater buses with Air-conditioning and these cost US$ 400-600 US dollars a day per day with a driver but Exclusive of fuel… ( Terms and conditions apply).
 Read More

-Getting to Queen Elizabeth Park by Air transport
+Getting to Queen Elizabeth National Park by Air transport

 Aerolink Uganda has daily flights operating from Entebbe international airport to Kasese airstrip or Mweya airstrip the flight usually departs in the morning but timing may change depending on the flight routing.
 Aerolink club uses an 11 seater and 2 flight crew Caravan aircraft equipment that is highly comfortable.
 The cost of this flight is determined on request and can vary depending on the seasonal demand.

 Fly Uganda.
 Fly Uganda operates private flight charters around Uganda from Kajjansi airstrip.
 The minimum number of passengers required is 2 passengers.
 The flights usually depart from Kajjansi airfield in the morning hours but this is subject to flight routing and demand.
 The cost for a flight to Kasese with fly Uganda ranges about 290$ per person one way.
 Air-Serve Limited and Mission Aviation Africa (MAF) also do private charters to Kasese.